Pirate Corner: The Red Reiver

 The epic poem The Acts and Deeds of the Illustrious and Valiant Champion Sir William Wallace, composed by the minstrel Blind Harry in 1477, has had a massive impact on Scottish cultural history.
 The modernised version produced by William Hamilton in 1722 inspired Burns to write “Scots Wha Hae”, even stealing a couplet almost unaltered; Byron and Scott were also influenced by it, and at one time its popularity in Scotland was second only to the Bible.
 In more recent times, Mel Gibson’s Braveheart owed far more to Harry than to more reputable historical sources.
 However, one of its most intriguing secondary characters remains tantalisingly obscure.

 As Harry tells the story, Wallace sets out for France to meet with King Philip IV: but, on the way, his ship is attacked by a flotilla commanded by the “Red Reiver”, a French knight whom Philip exiled sixteen years before, and who has turned pirate.
-Wallace overpowers the Reiver (whose real name is Thomas Langweill, usually assumed to be Harry’s rendition of the Norman name de Longueville – Hamilton translated it as “Longoville”); he compels him to return to France, and persuades the King to pardon him.
+Wallace overpowers the Reiver (whose real name is Thomas Langweill, assumed since at least the seventeenth century to be Harry’s rendition of the Norman name de Longueville – Hamilton translated it as “Longoville”); he compels him to return to France, and persuades the King to pardon him.
 When Wallace returns to Scotland, de Longueville goes with him, and joins the cause of Scottish independence.
 He is by Wallace’s side when he liberates Perth; he later serves Robert the Bruce, who gives him the demesnes he has confiscated from the Charteris family.
 De Longueville assumes the name Charteris, and apparently founds a new dynasty of that name.
 Many versions of this story, based to a greater or lesser degree on Harry’s poem, are still circulating as “history” on the Internet.

 The story has a fine swashbuckling plot, but is it true?
 The kernel of more-or-less undisputed history here is that Wallace did make at least one such voyage to France, probably in 1299.
 Beyond that, however, there’s no evidence for de Longueville’s existence, for which Harry’s poem is the only medieval source; nor was anything added to his account until Jane Porter’s novel The Scottish Chiefs (1810).
 There are, moreover, several problems with Harry’s story – unsurprisingly: the minstrel was not a famous respecter of historical accuracy.